RetroDECK/ES-DE/USERGUIDE.md

 **UI mode**

 Defaults to Full which enables all functionality within the application.
-If set to Kid, only games marked as being suitable for children will be displayed, and there will be an option to disable the menu.
-In Kiosk mode, most settings are disabled.
+If set to Kid, only games marked as being suitable for children will be displayed (this flag is set manually per game using the metadata editor).
+Additionally, the game options menu is disabled, as well as the screensaver controls and the ability to flag games as favorites.
+There is also a separate option available to enable or disable the main menu when in Kid mode, see 'Enable menu in kid mode' further below.
+In Kiosk mode, the main menu will be available, but it will only display the entry to change the system audio volume.
+The game options menu will be usable, but the metadata editor and the ability to modify custom game collections will be disabled.
+Finally, screensaver controls will be enabled when in Kiosk mode.

 **Default sort order**